uperera/RepData_PeerAssessment1/peer-assessment1.md

 median_tot_steps_nafil <- median(result3$total_steps)
 ```

-mean total steps taken per day with NAs filled in  is 1.0766189 &times; 10<sup>4</sup>
+mean total steps taken per day with NAs filled in  is 10766.19

-median total seps taken per day with NAs filled in  is 1.0766189 &times; 10<sup>4</sup>
+median total seps taken per day with NAs filled in  is 10766.19

 ###What is the impact of imputing missing data on the estimates of the total daily number of steps?